leminhtuan2015/Today-I-Learn/swift/swift_vc_viewController_communicate.md

   - {VC <-> VC <-> VC}
   - {VC <-> ***[VC <-> VC]*** <-> VC }

   - UINavigationViewController is a subclass of UIViewController
   - A UINavigationController manages a stack of ViewControllers and adds a ***back button***
   - ***present*** ViewController is a method of the UIViewController class you use to present a ***modal*** ViewController
+  - You also can ***present*** a UINavigationViewController (UINavigationViewController is a subclass of UIViewController)

 ### Start/Init/Instance a ViewController
  - Use function ***instantiateViewController***